 Only animals adapted to dryness and low temperatures are common in Antarctica.
 Low temperatures and high exposure caused little biodiversity here compared to the rest of the world.

 Asia is the largest and most populous continent on Earth.
-Located primarily in the Eastern and Northern Hemisphere, it is bordered by Pacific Ocean, Indian Ocean and Arctic Ocean.
+Located primarily in the Eastern and Northern Hemisphere, it is bordered by the Pacific Ocean, Indian Ocean and the Arctic Ocean.
 Asia covers Earth’s total surface area by 71.n square miles and has the largest coastline at 39,022 miles as well.
 This is home to 4.5 billion people from about 50 countries.

 There is no clear geographical separation between Europe and Asia therefore they are commonly called Eurasia.
 Only a historical and cultural construct stands as the border between the two.
-Given the land size, and the huge amount of people, diversity varies across regions with regard to ethic groups, culture, economics and government systems.
+Given the land size, and the huge amount of people, diversity varies across regions with regard to ethnic groups, culture, economics and government systems.

 Situated in the graphical region in Oceania, Australia is the smallest of the continents.
 Its total land area of 3.3 million square miles, it is home to 29 million of the world’s population and biodiversity.
 As the rest of the world undergoes significant cooling, Australia has its global cooling effect remain reasonably constant by its gradual movement toward the equator.
 For that, enormous diversity of animal, fungal and plant life have developed.

 South America also considered as a subcontinent of the Americas is a continent in the Western Hemisphere, mostly in the Southern Hemisphere with a small portion in the Northern Hemisphere.
 It is the fourth largest continent with an area of 6.8 million square miles.
 The population is the 5th amongst the 7 continents at nearly more than 420 million.
-Majority of the population live near the continent’s western or eastern coasts.
+The majority of the population live near the continent’s western or eastern coasts.

 Covering approximately 20% of the Earth’s surface and about 29% of its waters surface area, the Atlantic Ocean comes the second largest of the world’s oceans.
-It occupies an stretched out S shaped basin separating Old World (Europe and Africa) from the New World (Americas).
+It occupies a stretched out S-shaped basin separating Old World (Europe and Africa) from the New World (Americas).
 On average, this is the saltiest ocean wherein salinity ranges from 33 to 37 parts per thousand.
 Processes of evaporation, precipitation river inflow and melting of sea ice directly contribute to the salinity values.
 As a major transatlantic route, it has contributed significantly to the development of surrounding countries.
 However, it also contributes to environmental issues that greatly affect this ocean.
 Several international treaties still attempt to reduce pollution brought by oil spills, marine debris and toxic wastes.

 This is everything that you need to know about the seven continents and the five oceans of the world.
-We will cover more information in different pages of this website, you can click on the headings to find more information.
+We will cover more information on different pages of this website, you can click on the headings to find more information.